Certain obesity drugs will cost as little as $149 and Medicare will start covering them under White House deals

 Most Favored Nation pricing

-In his second term, President Donald Trump revived a controversial initiative to base drug prices in the US on those in other developed countries, so-called Most Favored Nation pricing.
+In his second term, Trump has revived a controversial initiative to base drug prices in the US on those in other developed countries, so-called Most Favored Nation pricing.
 His current efforts focus on getting drugmakers to voluntarily agree to reduce their prices in exchange for various incentives.

 Trump has fixated in particular on striking a deal for GLP-1 medications that have exploded in popularity in recent years for helping with weight loss and a range of chronic conditions.
 The president has referred to them in both public and private as the “fat-loss drug.”

-“We’re going to be paying, instead of $1,300, you’ll be paying about $150,” Trump said of the GLP-1 drugs during a mid-October event highlighting a separate drug price deal, prompting Centers for Medicare and Medicaid Services administrator Mehmet Oz to jump in and emphasize that the negotiations were still ongoing.
+“We’re going to be paying, instead of $1,300, you’ll be paying about $150,” Trump said of the GLP-1 drugs during a mid-October event highlighting a separate drug price deal, prompting Oz to jump in and emphasize that the negotiations were still ongoing.

 Notably, Ozempic and Wegovy were selected in January for a second round of Medicare drug price negotiations, which is expected to result in savings for the program and, possibly, for enrollees depending on their drug coverage.